 Reference letters may be sent by email: as an attachment (in PDF format), within the body of the email or by mail.

-To apply, see the Residency Application Guidelines and Residency Application below.
+To apply, see the Residency Information and Guidelines and Residency Application and Instructions below.
 The completed application and requested information may be sent by mail or email.
 The application fee may be mailed by check or paid through Paypal below.

 Mailing address: P.O.
 Box 6, Temecula, CA 92593 ~ Physical Address: 36701 Highway 79 South, Temecula, CA 92592